d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 position in the vocabulary of the corresponding word/character/word-piece.
-You might be tempted to build a neural network with a single input node (at each sequence step), where the index could be fed in as a scalar value.
+You might be tempted to build a neural network with a single input node (at each time step), where the index could be fed in as a scalar value.
 This works when we're dealing with numerical inputs like price or temperature, where any two values